tt-design-studio/psu-mac-se-4xdc/README.md

 - Bolle Ethernet PDS combo riser
 - Logic board current draw: ~5.5 A | voltage at test card interface J14 ~4.90 V

 The above configuration is the highest draw config I have found so far in limited testing.
-At a lighter load (board + Bolle riser), ~ 2.5A it was at ~4.96V.
+At a lighter load (board + Bolle riser), for ~ 2.5 A current draw, it was at ~4.96 V.